-The Rethinking Resource Sharing Innovation Award consists of a cash award and a citation honoring the winning nominee.
-We are currently finalizing funding for the 2016 cash award and expect to announce the sponsor(s) and amount(s) in the near future.
+The Rethinking Resource Sharing Innovation Award consists of a $500 cash award and a citation honoring the winning nominee.
+Atlas Systems is once again generously sponsoring the 2017 award.

 Self-nominations as well as nominations for other individuals, institutions or consortia are accepted.
 Nominations should consist of a clear description of the project, new service or change in service that has improved resource sharing for library users in your institution, consortium, etc. Please be sure to include the following information:

 - Describe the new service or changes made to an existing service.